 Can Arianna Huffington Save Uber?

 Uber is in crisis.
 This week the president resigned, after just six months on the job.
-Morale has been shaken, following a damning account of sexual harassment.
+Morale has been shaken following a damning account of sexual harassment.
 The board of directors is so concerned about the CEO's ability to lead, they're looking for a No. 2 to help steer the company.

 And now — in a curious plot twist — media mogul Arianna Huffington is emerging as chief of Uber's campaign for culture change.

 The company decided to hold a conference call on Tuesday with reporters.